 So, video thumbnails are an important part of Video Editing.
 After all, you can say a thumbnail can speak volumes about the whole content and the effort you have put into that.
 A good thumbnail is a powerful tool to attract viewers.

-So, if you are troubling traffic and views on your video content, then you've come to the right place to learn about the video thumbnails and get more attraction to your content.
+So, if you are troubling traffic and views on your video content, you've come to the right place to learn about video thumbnails and attract more to your content.

-This blog will explain everything you need to know about thumbnails, starting with the basics.
-After you have read this blog, you will be able to understand what a thumbnail is, why you should use video thumbnails, what makes a good thumbnail, and a clear idea of specific thumbnail guidelines you should follow on social media.
+This blog will explain everything you need about thumbnails, starting with the basics.
+After you have read this blog, you will understand what a thumbnail is, why you should use video thumbnails, what makes a good thumbnail, and a clear idea of specific thumbnail guidelines you should follow on social media.

 What is a video thumbnail?

-Thumbnails are reduced-size versions of pictures or videos used to help recognize and organize them, serving the same role for images as a standard text index does for words.
-Once you click a thumbnail, you get to access the video at its standard size.
+Thumbnails are reduced-size versions of pictures or videos used to help recognize and organize them, serving the same role for images as a standard text index for words.
+Once you click a thumbnail, you can access the video at its standard size.

 The purpose of video thumbnails is to explain the whole video before you click on it.
 It is a quick way to find useful content on the search engine.